 1. Quality is the top priority and it is possible to deliver high-quality software.
 In order to make this happen, business analysts need to focus on delivering high-quality requirements.
 Obviously, both the form and the substance of specifications are equally important.
+2. Understand the problem before specifying requirements.
+When business analysts understand the problem accurately, it is highly probable that they are going to create specifications that are very close to what the user wants.

 3. Use appropriate tools, models and practices.
 It is necessary to understand the organizational culture of customers and be aware of what tools, models and practices have worked for them.
 Tools, models and practices that provided results in collocated teams may not work well in case of distributed teams.